 Understandably, since asteroid belts consist of very small dust particles, they are particularly hard to detect.
 Nonetheless, more and more so-called “debris discs” are continually being discovered and, sure enough, virtually all of them are being found around binary systems suspected of containing one or more planets.
 Most notably, circumbinary debris discs have been observed around systems such as Fomalhaut, Vega, Tau Ceti, Epsilon Eridani, Beta Pictoris and Copernicus (a.k.a.
 “55 Cancri”) – all of which are high on the lists of 'exoplanet hunters', those modern-day astronomers specializing in the detection of possibly habitable planets outside of our Solar System.

-“Debris disc” around binary system Source: "Fomalhaut" - at Wikipedia
+“Debris disc” around binary system image source: "Fomalhaut" - Wikipedia (opens in a new tab)

 “The discovery of an asteroid belt-like band of debris around Vega makes the star similar to another observed star called Fomalhaut.
 The data are consistent with both stars having inner warm belts and outer cool belts separated by a gap.
 This architecture is similar to the asteroid and Kuiper belts in our solar system.
 The gap between the inner and outer debris belts for Vega and Fomalhaut also proportionally corresponds to the distance between our Sun’s asteroid and Kuiper belts.
 This distance works out to a ratio of about 1:10 with the outer belt 10 times farther away from its host star than the inner belt.
 As for the large gap between the two belts, it is likely there are several undetected planets, Jupiter-sized or smaller, creating a dust-free zone between the two belts.”